 First step: Apply something cold to the area.
 It helps ease swelling and narrows your blood vessels.
 That will stop bleeding below your skin.
 Make a crushed ice pack, grab a bag of frozen veggies, or use a cold gel pack.
 Wrap it in a cloth so it doesn't have direct contact with your skin.
 Hold it to your eye for 10 minutes intervals every 1 to 2 hours.
 Take 10 minutes off so the ice doesn’t damage your skin.

 Besides icy treatment, there isn’t much you can do except to avoid anything that could cause further injury.
 Don’t put pressure on your eye or try to force it open.
 Talk to your doctor about the right medicine to take to help with pain.

-A doctor will recommend treatment with a cold compress to reduce swelling and stop the bleeding.
+All doctors will suggest a cold compress to ease swelling and stop the bleeding.

 But you won't be able to spot problems by simply looking in the mirror.
 You should see a doctor right away if you have fever, blurred or double vision, severe eye pain, bleeding from the eye, or trouble breathing through your nose.
 These signs may suggest a broken bone around the eye, increased orbital (eye) pressure or eyeball damage.